antononcube/Raku-JavaScript-D3/README-work.md

 3. [X] DONE CLI script

-4. [ ] TODO JavaScript code snippets management
+4. [X] TODO JavaScript code snippets management

-   - If they become too many.
+   - Initially the JavaScript snippets were kept with the Raku code, but it seems it is better to have them in a separate file.
+     (With the corresponding accessors.)

 --------